 Loyola Medicine cardiologist Alain Heroux, MD, works in a clinically integrated care team to offer the latest advancements in heart failure care.
 From medication therapy to heart transplant procedures, Loyola’s Center for Heart & Vascular Medicine is nationally ranked in cardiology and heart surgery.

-Nationally Recognized in the Diagnosis and Treatment of Heart Failure
+Signs and Symptoms of Heart Failure

 - High blood pressure